dtcenter/MET/met/docs/Users_Guide/reformat_point.rst

 5. The **-config** file option is the configuration file to be used.

-6. The **-qc** flags option specifies a comma-separated list of quality control (QC) flags, for example “0,1”.
-This should only be applied if grid_mapping is set to “goes_imager_projection” and the QC variable exists.
+6. The **-qc** flags option specifies a comma-separated list of quality control (QC) flags, for example "0,1".
+This should only be applied if grid_mapping is set to "goes_imager_projection" and the QC variable exists.

 7. The **-adp adp_file_name** option provides an additional Aerosol Detection Product (ADP) information on aerosols, dust, and smoke.
-This option is ignored if the requested variable is not AOD (“AOD_Dust” or “AOD_Smoke”) from GOES16/17.
+This option is ignored if the requested variable is not AOD ("AOD_Dust" or "AOD_Smoke") from GOES16/17.
 The gridded data is filtered by the presence of dust/smoke.
 If -qc options are given, it's applied to QC of dust/smoke, too (First filtering with AOD QC values and the second filtering with dust/smoke QC values).

 8. The **-method type** option specifies the regridding method.
 The default method is UW_MEAN.